 - Something most people (including kids and picky eaters) will like

-This baked spaghetti is a winner!
+This baked cream cheese spaghetti recipe is a winner!
 Hope you enjoy it as much as I do.

 Note: Don’t miss the gluten-free version with zucchini instead of pasta.